Vegin Vegan Vegun!

 Salted Chocolate Rosemary Cookies, no bake vegan cookies topped with salt and fresh rosemary

-This no-oil, "no-bake chocolate oat cookie" recipe is inspired by the popular "salted chocolate rosemary cookie" that was trending in Canada a decade ago.
+This no-oil, no-bake vegan chocolate oat cookie recipe was inspired by the salted chocolate rosemary cookies that quietly trended in Canada about a decade ago.

 Also, just so you know, all the recipes on this blog are vegan and vegetarian.
 It's also great for anyone interested in a plant-based diet.
 If you've got some extra time, be sure to check out the other recipes!